TimothySpriegade/8stash/README.md

 Typical workflow:
 1. Save (push): Create a temporary branch from the current HEAD that contains exactly your current uncommitted changes; they are committed on that new branch, the branch is pushed to origin, and your original branch is restored to a clean state locally.
+   - Optionally add a descriptive message to your stash using the `-m` flag: `8stash push -m "implementing login feature"`
+   - The commit message will be displayed when listing stashes, making it easier to identify specific work-in-progress items
 2. Share: Communicate the temporary branch number (e.g. 8stash/8374) to a teammate or switch machines and pull/fetch on the other clone.
-3. List (list): View available stash branches filtered by a naming convention (e.g. all starting with 8stash/) with human‑readable ages to choose the right one.
+3. List (list): View available stash branches filtered by a naming convention (e.g. all starting with 8stash/) with human‑readable ages, author information, and commit messages to choose the right one.
 4. Apply (pop): Re‑apply a chosen stash branch onto your current branch so that its changes appear as unstaged modifications in your working directory; no merge commit and no history rewrite occur.
 5. Clean up: Applied stashes are removed localy and on remote to avoid messy repositories.
 6. Work: Inspect, edit further, stage, and create proper commits as desired.